improviser | mover | maker | curator

 I am a Brooklyn-based dance artist.
 My current project is focused on improvisation as performance.
 I explore real-time composition as an artful, theatrical experience through the interaction of movement, light, set, and sound.
 I make work that lives in the immediate moment and disappears as soon as it made.
 I believe that art is the result of is a combination of magic, craft, mining, and seance.
 It’s an experiment.

-I am honored to be a board member and guest curator at Triskelion Arts.
+I am also honored to be a board member and guest curator at Triskelion Arts.

 oh, and..I like chocolate a lot!